How to Increase Blood Flow to the Brain

 While natural sunlight works best, it’s not always possible to spend time in the sun.

-As an alternative, you can use a lightbox, the kind used to treat seasonal affective disorder.
+As an alternative, you can use a lightbox, the same kind used to treat seasonal affective disorder.

 Chew Gum

-Not only does gum chewing increase blood flow to the brain, it alters brainwave patterns to put you in a more relaxed state.
+Not only does gum chewing increase blood flow to the brain, but it also alters brainwave patterns to put you in a more relaxed state.

 Interestingly, the more flavorful the gum, the better it works to enhance cerebral blood flow and brain function.